tlswg/draft-ietf-tls-ctls/draft-rescorla-tls-ctls.md

 WARNING: This document is effectively brand new and has seen no analysis.
-The idea here is that cTLS is isomorphic to TLS 1.3, and therefore should provide equivalent security guarantees, modulo use of new features such as KeyID certificate messages.
+The idea here is that cTLS is isomorphic to TLS 1.3, and therefore should provide equivalent security guarantees.

-One piece that is a new TLS 1.3 feature is the addition of compressed certificates dictionary, Which definitely requires some analysis, especially as it looks like a potential source of identity misbinding.
-This is entirely separable from the rest of the specification.
+The use of key ids is a new feature introduced in this document, which requires some analysis, especially as it looks like a potential source of identity misbinding.
+This is, however, entirely separable from the rest of the specification.

 Transcript expansion also needs some analysis and we need to determine whether we need an extension to indicate that cTLS is in use and with which profile.

 # IANA Considerations